rajhraval/My100DaysOfSwift/Project 11 - Pachinko/Project11.md

 - Setting up the project in Xcode
 - Creating a SKSpriteNode using UITouch and SKPhysicsBody
 - Creating bouncing balls and static physics body

+**Project 11 - Day Two - Day 46 of 100DaysOfSwift**

+> In the beginning there was nothing, which exploded. - Terry Pratchett

+Today I did (SKAction, SKPhysicsContactDelegate, SKLabelNode):

+- Creating spinning slots using SKAction
+- Collision detection: SKPhysicsContactDelegate
+- Scores and obstacles on the board using SKLabelNode